Spread Betting vs CFD Trading – Differences and Platform Reviews

 All three platforms allow you to build your own custom technical indicators and backtest strategies for in-depth analysis.
 On top of that, the MetaTrader and cTrader platforms put an emphasis on risk management and give you access to advanced order types to help you manage trades.

 In addition, Pepperstone offers social trading through MetaTrader 4 and Myfxbook.
-If you’re interested in trading forex, these social trading platforms can be extremely helpful for connecting with other spread bettors and learning new trading strategies.
+If you’re interested in trading forex, these social trading platforms can be helpful for connecting with other spread bettors and learning new trading strategies.

 Pepperstone is regulated by the FCA and all UK accounts come with negative balance protection.
 The broker offers 24/5 support by phone, email, and live chat.

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-74% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+75.3% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

 Conclusion